Rosalía: Products and endorsements

 In November 2018, Rosalía released a limited fashion line in collaboration with Pull&Bear, inspired in the music video for "Malamente".
 A second limited edition line was released in May 2019.
-In September 2020, she launched a solidary lipstick collection with MAC Cosmetics, donating 100% of proceeds in support of women, youth and the LGBT community to a MAC-related fund.
+In September 2020, she launched a solitary lipstick collection with MAC Cosmetics, donating 100% of proceeds in support of women, youth and the LGBT community to a MAC-related fund.
 A second limited eye shadow collection with MAC was released a year later.
 After starring in an Air Max 2090 commercial, Rosalía teamed up with Nike in March 2021 to design espadrilles-like Air Force 1s, a folkloric compliment manifested in Catalan culture.
-These, however, were never commercialized.
+These, however, were never commercialised.
 In 2022, Rosalía became a brand ambassador for Skims.
 In January 2023, she teamed up with Coca-Cola Creations to create a "transformation-flavored" Coke marketed as Move.
-She released the single "LLYLM" (Lie Like You Love Me) to promote the drink.
-Later in March she reimagined the interlude "Abcdefg", from her album Motomami, in a commercial for SEAT's Cupra brand.
-She became a Dior global ambassador in May 2024.
+She released the single "LLYLM" to promote the drink.
+Later in March she reimagined the interlude "Abcdefg", from her 2022 album Motomami, in a commercial for SEAT's Cupra brand.
+She became a Dior global ambassador in May 2024 and a Calvin Klein and New Balance global ambassador in the second half of 2025.
+For Calvin Klein, in February 2026 she was also the face of its Elixir three-fragrances launch.

 Infrastructure

-On 12 February 2024, Rosalía's family constitued a new company, Tresmamis SL, settled to "promote, construct, purchase, sale, lease and create the general marketing of all kinds of buildings".
+On 12 February 2024, Rosalía's family constituted a new company, Tresmamis SL, settled to "promote, construct, purchase, sale, lease and create the general marketing of all kinds of buildings".
 Her mother María Pilar Tobella became as its chairperson and CEO.
 Through Tresmamis SL, Rosalía is expected to build a recording studio complex in the future Cultural District in l'Hospitalet de Llobregat.

 Personal life

-She is of paternal Galician (Note: Although Rosalia's father was born in Cudillero, Asturias, he has described his birth place as "circumstantial" for work-related reasons.
+She is of paternal Galician-Castilian (Note: Although Rosalia's father was born in Cudillero, Asturias, he has described his birth place as "circumstantial" for work-related reasons.
 Vila explained his family left the town soon after, and that none of his relatives were from the area.) and maternal Catalan heritage.
 Her paternal great-grandfather was Cuban of Galician origin.
-She speaks Catalan and Spanish natively.
+She speaks English, as well as her native Catalan and Spanish.
+She has attention deficit hyperactivity disorder.